 Taking all these into consideration, today, Google has released the Android Auto Desktop Head Unit DHU, which is a new essential emulator that provides full Android Auto experience right on your desktop or laptop.
 With DHU, Google brings a new useful testing tool for Android Auto developers.

-The DHU would enable your workstation to act as an Android Auto head unit that emulates the in-car experience for testing purposes.
+The Desktop Head Unit would enable your workstation to act as an Android Auto head unit that emulates the in-car experience for testing purposes.
 DHU can be installed on a laptop or desktop and as a developer, you can develop your Android Auto apps with ease and start testing your apps right from the emulator.

 Once you’ve installed the DHU, you can test your Android Auto apps by connecting your phone and workstation via USB.
 Your phone will behave like it’s connected to a car and your app will be displayed on the workstation the same way its displayed on a car.

-There would be more updates for the DHU for stability and upgrade purposes.
+There would be more updates for the Desktop Head Unit for stability and upgrade purposes.
 DHU has more to provide than just keyboard, mouse inputs or even tapping the screen on your computer(if it has touch screen) for testing purposes; the DHU also supports input through a computer’s microphone for voice commands.

 With the release of the DHU, the previous simulators will be supported for a short period prior to being officially removed.

-To get DHU running visit the Google’s Getting Started Page.
+To get Desktop Head Unit running, visit Google’s Getting Started Page.
 This will get you through the installation procedure and also provide a short tutorial on how to get things running.
 Get more information about DHU on the official DHU page.